 Both gradients and altitudes of stations and nodes are indicated on the longitudinal sections.
-The particular prescriptions applicable to inclines on line 36 between Liège-Guillemins and Ans are given in RSEIF 5.2 - The prescriptions on line operation.
+The particular prescriptions applicable to inclines on line 36 between Liège-Guillemins and Ans are given in RDEI 442 - Driving.

 The applicants can view the longitudinal sections on the Business Corner (Draw In).